raycast/extensions/README.md

 ## Getting Started

 Visit [https://developers.raycast.com](https://developers.raycast.com) to get started with our API.
+If you want to discover and install extensions, check out [our Store](https://raycast.com/store).

 ## Community